-3D Secure isn’t just a requirement for countries mandated under PSD2, but is a way for all businesses, everywhere in the world, to protect themselves against fraud.
-3D Secure improves the payment experience for your customers, while saving you the costs of fraudulent chargebacks.
+While 3D Secure is not a mandatory requirement for businesses in Australia, it is a way for them to protect themselves against fraud.
+3D Secure improves the payment experience for consumers, while saving businesses the cost of fraudulent chargebacks.

 In this article, we'll dive into the other benefits of 3D Secure and how the payment and authentication flows work.

-3 Domain Secure (3DS) is a security measure for online payments.
+3 Domain Secure (3D Secure) is a security measure for online payments.
 The 3 domains (acquirer, scheme, and issuer) interact with each other using a 3DS protocol where they exchange information and authenticate the transaction.

-3D Secure helps prevent fraud and is available for Card Not Present (CNP) transactions with all major card networks, and is mandatory in the EU, following the Revised Payment Services Directive (PSD2).
+3D Secure helps prevent fraud and is available for Card Not Present (CNP) transactions with all major card networks.
+Although it is not mandatory in Australia, it is a mandatory requirement in the EU, following the Revised Payment Services Directive (PSD2).

 3D Secure 2 (3DS2) is the updated version of 3D Secure 1 (3DS1), which is currently being deprecated globally.
-3DS1 is no longer supported by major card brands, with the exemption of India, Bangladesh, Bhutan, Maldives, Nepal, and Sri-Lanka, which are allowed to use it until October 2023.
+3DS1 is no longer supported by major card networks, with the exemption of India, Bangladesh, Bhutan, Maldives, Nepal, and Sri Lanka, which are allowed to use it until October 2023.

 3DS2 comes with a lot of benefits, including: